Super Furry Animals: 2017-present: Second hiatus and Das Koolies

 In September 2018, the official Super Furry Animals Twitter feed posted an announcement of a multi-disc set of recordings made at the BBC to be released on 23 November 2018.

 In 2019 Bunford, Ciaran, Pryce, and Ieuan reformed without Rhys under the name Das Koolies, an alter ego SFA used around 2000 for an experimental electronic album that was never officially released.
 Das Koolies released their debut single "It's All About The Dolphins" on 29 January 2020.
 According to Ciaran, Das Koolies is now their main focus; they are no longer focusing on anything from Super Furry Animals.

-On March 4, 2022, the band made the first song they ever recorded, "Of No Fixed Identity", recorded in 1993 and featuring Rhys Ifans on lead vocals, available for one week only on Bandcamp, with all the proceeds going towards Save the Severn, an ongoing environmental campaign to protect the Severn Estuary.
+On 4 March 2022, the band made the first song they ever recorded, "Of No Fixed Identity", recorded in 1993 and featuring Rhys Ifans on lead vocals, available for one week only on Bandcamp, with all the proceeds going towards Save the Severn, an ongoing environmental campaign to protect the Severn Estuary.

-On September 29 2025, the band announced that they would tour again in May 2026.
+On 29 September 2025, the band announced that they would tour again in May 2026.
+The "Supacadabra" tour was the first time the band had played together live for 10 years.
+The tour included dates in Cardiff and Llandudo and headlining at the Llangollen International Eisteddfod.
+They headlined on the main stage of the 2026 National Eisteddfod of Wales on Saturday 1 August.
+It was their first ever entirely Welsh-language gig, playing all the songs from their Mwng album.
+It was also the first time they'd performed at the National Eisteddfod for 30 years.They also headlined the Beautiful Days festival on Friday 21st August 2026.

+In February 2026, the band announced Precreation Percolation, which compiled the band's first two EPs for Ankst alongside a bonus disc of largely unheard early demos featuring Ifans, for release on 1 May.